Filing Annual Returns for Companies

-Companies including Private limited company, Limited Liability Company, One Person Company, and Section 8 companies registered in India are required to file an annual return every year with MCA.
-The main aim of filing annual returns for company is to confirm that the company is still active in the market or in business/trading or the business will commence in the near future.
-If a company has not been filed its Annual Return with MCA for three consecutive fiscal years, then the director of that company can be disqualified under the Companies Act, 2013 and also leads to various penalties and punishments.
+Companies including Private limited companies, Limited Liability Companies, One Person Companies, and Section 8 companies registered in India are required to file an annual return every year with MCA.
+The main aim of filing annual returns for the company is to confirm that the company is still active in the market or business/trading or that the business will commence in the near future.
+If a company has not filed its Annual Return with MCA for three consecutive fiscal years, then the director of that company can be disqualified under the Companies Act, 2013 which also leads to various penalties and punishments.

-It is a must that company should acquit an Annual General Meeting at the end of every fiscal year, before filing the annual return.
+It is a must that the company should acquit an Annual General Meeting at the end of every fiscal year, before filing the annual return.
 The Annual General Meeting of the newly integrated Companies should be held within 18 months from the date of incorporation.
-The financial year starts on April 1st and it ends on 31st March.
-Subsequent AGM shall be held at the earliest of following dates:
+The financial year starts on April 1st and ends on 31st March.
+Subsequent AGM shall be held at the earliest of the following dates:

-- 15 months from the date of previous AGM
+- 15 months from the date of the previous AGM

 - Last day of the calendar year i.e December 31st

-- 6 months from the end of Financial Year
+- 6 months from the end of the Financial Year

-Furthermore, with MCA annual return, the companies are required to File income tax return regardless of income, loss or profit.
-Therefore, even abeyant companies with no business deals or trades are required to file income tax return every year.
+Furthermore, with MCA annual return, the companies are required to File income tax returns regardless of income, loss, or profit.
+Therefore, even abeyant companies with no business deals or trades are required to file income tax returns every year.

-The annual return is the yearly statement containing essential information about an entity’s composition, activities and financial position.
-Not to mention, every active company registered with an appropriate authority need to file Annual Return at the end of every fiscal year.
+The annual return is the yearly statement containing essential information about an entity’s composition, activities, and financial position.
+Not to mention, every active company registered with an appropriate authority needs to file Annual Return at the end of every fiscal year.